agbrettpittman/100DaysOfCode2023_2/README.md

 - 🐲🟪🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲
 - 🐲🐲🐲🐲❌🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲❌❌🐲🐲
 - 🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🦄🦄🔒🍿
-- 🍿🍿🔒🟪
+- 🍿🍿🔒🟪🔒

+### Day 81, February 04, 2024
+More progress on NetNinja's MERN auth tutorial.
+Today we finished the signup and login portions of the backend and added a couple of pages to the app for those.

 ### Day 80, February 03, 2024
 I had to keep today's to a flat hour, so that means an iCodeThis challenge!
 I feel like today's went particularly well, so I figure I'll share.
 Some things aren't quite right, but I'm pretty happy with it for getting it done in a flat hour.

 ### Day 79, February 02, 2024
-Back on @thenetninjauk  's MERN auth tutorial video.
+Back on Net Ninja's MERN auth tutorial video.
 I also got Swagger docs auto-generating correctly.
 Today he talked about salting, hashing, and how JWT's work on a conceptual level.

 ### Day 78, February 01, 2024
 Finished my example app of HTMX.
 I'm pretty happy with it as a small example of the capabilities of HTMX and Pico CSS.
 I really think if you're a backend dev who just needs a simple, professional frontend, this is a pretty great stack.
 95% of what I worked in was the FastAPI backend.
 Of course, a larger project would have more complexity, but for it's intended usecase, HTMX, Pico CSS, and FastAPI work wonderfully.
 I connected to a prebuilt DB, but you can attach whatever DB you want to this stack and it seems like it'd be pretty great.